A13 autoroute: History

-On 3 September 2019, after three years of construction (2016-2019), a third overpass at the Guerville viaduct was commissioned in the eastbound direction to Paris, renovated the two existing overpasses (direction westbound) dating from the 1960s, without cutting off traffic.
+On 3 September 2019, after three years of construction (2016–2019), a third overpass at the Guerville viaduct was commissioned in the eastbound direction to Paris, renovated the two existing overpasses (direction westbound) dating from the 1960s, without cutting off traffic.

-In December 2024, the toll booths were removed from the motorway and became free flow (flux libre).
+In December 2024, traditional toll booths were removed from the motorway and replaced by a free flow (flux libre) tolling system, using automated license plate recognition and online payment for users without electronic toll collection.
 However, the toll charges remain and drivers not using télépéage have 72 hours to pay the charge online.
 This caused tourists to assume that the A13 was free to use since it was unclear that the toll charges remain and that the signage was only in French.
 Many motorists have called for information to also be provided in English to help tourists.